rborden-appsec/yawast/CONTRIBUTING.md

 For example, a version of `0.8.2` means that it is the 2nd bug release of the 8th major release.
 The leading digit is currently fixed at `0` and will remain fixed for the foreseeable future.

 The planned release cycle is to release a major version (i.e. `0.8.2` to `0.9.0`) at the last day of each month.
 While this is the current planned release cycle, it depends on completion of any large changes and the time available by the core contributors.
-Release of a minor version (i.e. `0.8.2` to `0.8.3`) will contain all new features and changes up to that point in time (it will not be limited to only including the bug fix), as such, a minor release may reset the schedule for the next major release, pushing it to the end of the next month.
+Release of a minor version (i.e. `0.8.2` to `0.8.3`) will contain all new features and changes up to that point in time (it will not be limited to only including the bug fix); as such, a minor release may reset the schedule for the next major release, pushing it to the end of the next month.

 Breaking interface changes will be avoided as much as possible, though if necessary, will only occur with a major version change (i.e. `0.8.0` to `0.9.0`).